 As an entitlement grantee, the City of Madera is required to certify it shall affirmatively further fair housing.
-The paragraphs below describe HUD’s fair housing mission and provides links to access fair housing programs, enforcement activity and resources.
+The information available on this page describes HUD’s fair housing mission, provides links to access fair housing programs, enforcement activity and additional information.

 The mission of the Office of Fair Housing and Equal Opportunity (FHEO) is to eliminate housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities by leading the nation in the enforcement, administration, development, and public understanding of federal fair housing policies and laws.

 FHEO protects people from discrimination on the basis of race, color, religion, sex, national origin, disability, and familial status.
 In addition, housing providers that receive HUD funding, have loans insured by the Federal Housing Administration (FHA), as well as lenders insured by FHA, may be subject to HUD program regulations intended to ensure equal access of LGBT persons.

 The mission of the Community Development Block Grant (CDBG) program is to develop viable communities by promoting integrated approaches that provide decent housing, a suitable living environment and expand economic opportunities principally for low- and moderate-income persons or households.

 All activities funded with CDBG must meet one of three national objectives: